abengtss-max/compliance-workshop/labs/lab-03-resource-graph-dashboards.md

 ## 🏢 Real-World Scenario: Contoso Ltd Quarterly Compliance Review

 **Background:** Following your successful policy implementation and compliance remediation, the executive team wants comprehensive visibility into the organization's compliance posture.
-You need to create data-driven dashboards that provide real-time insights for different stakeholders across the organization.
+You need to create data-driven dashboards that provide insights for different stakeholders across the organization.

 **Challenge:** Build role-specific compliance dashboards that enable:
 - **Compliance Officers** to track regulatory adherence and generate reports